WatVis/NBSearch/README.md

 ## Starting the Frontend Interface

 The NBSearch frontend consists of a Search Bar (top) that accepts a user’s queries in natural language or code keywords; a Search Result Panel (left) that displays a ranked list of relevant cells to the query; a Notebook Relationship Panel (middle) that visualizes intra- and inter-notebook relationships of cells based on the search result; and a Notebook Panel (right) that shows the entire notebook containing the selected cell in the search results.
+We have enhanced our frontend interface design since our CHI publication.

 ![](frontend_ui.png)